-Mizuno Alpha is the Japanese brand’s attempt to enter the mainstream synthetic boot market, a deviation from the usual K-leather offerings of the boot maker.
+Mizuno Alpha 2 is the Japanese brand’s attempt to enter the mainstream synthetic boot market, a deviation from the usual K-leather offerings of the boot maker.
 Mizuno Alpha directly competes with the more popular speed boots like the Nike Mercurial, adidas X and Puma Ultra.

 What You’ll Find On This Page:

-- Common Questions Asked About The Alpha
+- Common Questions Asked About The Alpha 2

-- Mizuno Alpha Tiers
+- Mizuno Alpha 2 Tiers

-- Mizuno Alpha Made in Japan Review
+- Our Mizuno Alpha 2 Expert Review

 - From K-Leather to Synthetic: How the Mizuno Alpha Came to Be

-Common Questions Asked About The Alpha:
+Common Questions Asked About The Alpha 2:

 How much does Mizuno Alpha weigh?